SifisoSithole/alx-low_level_programming/0x08-recursion/README.md

 2-strlen_recursion.c - this function returns the lenght of string

 3-factorial.c - This Function returns the factorial of a given number

+4-pow_recursion.c -  This function returns the value of x to the power of y